 Cruise, never much for passivity, wants a Best Actor nomination for this tour de force.
 He’s not out of line.
 His Vincent is a monster and a cripple, but at the same time a kind of tough-love therapist.
 By the end of the film he’s saved the life of Jamie Foxx’s procrastinating Max as surely as if he’d taken a bullet for him.
 (Which he does, in a way.)

 The more you think about Tom/Vincent, the more the ironies accumulate.
 Deftly played by a guy known for his own hard-wired intensity, this gray-suited assassin seeps through as a fairly sad figure despite Cruise barely revealing his emotional cards.
 Sad but oddly charitable, almost evangelical.

 Cruise won’t win.
 The top contenders are Jamie Foxx’s Ray Charles performance in Ray and Paul Giamatti’s touchingly morose wine connoisseur and failed novelist in Sideways.
-But he deserves to be one of the five finalists, along with Javier Bardem in The Sea Inside, Liam Neeson in Kinsey and Kevin Bacon in The Woodsman.
+But he deserves to be one of the five finalists, along with Javier Bardem in The Sea Inside and Liam Neeson in Kinsey.

 This, in any event, is why Cruise showed up at UCLA’s Royce Hall on Monday evening.
 To goose his Oscar chances…without appearing to be precisely doing that.